 Smart clothing - It's quite impressive to see that the wearable tech has emerged beyond wrist-worn fitness trackers, now weaving into areas never imagined before.
 Sensors embedded in the clothes we wear can best monitor our body:

 Breast cancer is the second most common cancer.
 This has propelled researchers into finding out preventive measures to contain this situation.
 IoT can play an important role in achieving such ambitious goals.
 Bras embedded with sensors can now check the circadian temperature changes in the breast.
 The background process includes AI that detects abnormal cellular changes.
 The wearer will receive alert notifications on their smartphone or PC if the algorithm detects any signs of concern.

-The survey conducted by the Center for Disease Control and Prevention (CDC) says that 1 in 10 Americans have diabetes.
+The survey conducted by the Center for Disease Control and Prevention (CDC) says that more than 100 million U.S. adults are today suffering from diabetes or prediabetes.
 Over time, people with diabetes develop nerve damage issues throughout their body, especially in their feet and legs.
 Therefore, tiny bruises that can easily go unobserved, could lead to inflammation or even worse loss of limbs.
 To avoid such a situation, diabetics can wear smart socks that monitor temperature change for feet.
 By examining such changes, people with diabetes can proactively detect inflammations, which is the early sign of possible foot ulcers and infections.

 It is quite impressive to see how the IoT mania is growing continuously not only amongst the tech-savvies but also amongst the commoners.
 The groundbreaking technology is potentially adding a new life to not only household items but also wearables, adding smartness to preventive care.
 The potential of IoT-driven connected healthcare to save millions of lives seems really promising, helping combat some of the most thorny challenges that plague the healthcare space today.